amblafont/dargent-examples/write-up-07-20.md

 2. What is the structure of the verification framework;
 3. How the verification framework was adapted for dargent.

-# Questions

-1. Shall I detail the syntax of Dargent?

 # What is Dargent